Search 1,000+ pages, voyages, ports, guides, and comparisons.

 Serenity Residence.
 Photo: Explora Journeys.

 This is where Explora changes character.
-A Residence Host is assigned at embarkation, ground transfers within 50 miles of the port are included, the laundry is free, and the dining reservations open at 120 days — long enough that you actually get the seat you want at Anthology on a peak Med week.
+A Residence Host is assigned at embarkation, ground transfers within 50 miles of the port are included, the laundry is unlimited, and the dining reservations open at 120 days.
+Long enough that you actually get the seat you want at Anthology on a peak Med week.
 The smallest Residence is 700 sqft.
 The Cocoon at 1,604 sqft is the largest non-Owner's option.

 Sub-categories in this tier